How to Enter and Exit Social Gatherings in Portugal

 By Justin Borge

-Justin Borge is an American who became a Portuguese citizen in 2014 and moved to Lisbon in 2022.
+Justin Borge is an American and Portuguese dual citizen who moved to Lisbon in 2022.
 Now an A2/B1 speaker, he's learning daily and sharing his journey to help others improve their own Portuguese skills.